 Understand Why (and When) Your Dog Gets Aggressive

 If there’s no medical cause and your dog is getting the right amount of exercise, there are other factors that can cause aggression.
 These can include:

 Fear or anxiety

 A tendency toward “resource guarding” (i.e., protectiveness over food, toys, or other items)

 Unfortunately, there’s also something called “idiopathic aggression,” which is a fancy way of saying that the cause is unknown.
 Needless to say, this is the toughest kind of aggression to solve — but a behavioral consultant may still be able to help you get to the root of things.

-In any event, pet parents can keep things from getting worse by addressing the potential causes of their pup’s aggression when the dog is still young.
+In any event, pet parents can keep things from worsening by addressing the potential causes of their pup’s aggression when the dog is still young.
 For instance, having your puppy spayed or neutered will prevent sexual aggression.
-In fact, that’s one of the main reasons why veterinarians highly recommend spaying or neutering your dog.
+That’s one of the main reasons why veterinarians highly recommend spaying or neutering your dog.

 Meanwhile, training your dog with commands like “leave it” or “give it” can help you minimize resource guarding.
 And attentive dog owners can take early steps to minimize fearful and anxious behaviors (for instance, separation anxiety) by creating solid routines and providing safe spaces.

 Of course, even flawless puppy parenthood can’t always stamp out all traces of aggression.
-Plus, aggressive tendencies — especially those caused by trauma — can persist into adulthood, or even go away and then resurface.
+Plus, aggressive tendencies — especially those caused by trauma — can persist into adulthood or even go away and resurface.
 (This means that adopting a rescue dog carries its own training challenges.)